Salehpur Dona

-Salehpur Dona is a village in Sultanpur Lodhi tehsil in Kapurthala district of Punjab, India.
-It is located 15 km from the city of Sultanpur Lodhi, 20 km away from district headquarter Kapurthala.
-The village is administrated by a Sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj (India).
+Salehpur Dona is a village in Sultanpur Lodhi tehsil in Kapurthala district of Punjab, India, 15 km from the city of Sultanpur Lodhi and 20 km from district headquarters Kapurthala.
+The village is administered by a sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj (India).

 The village has a population of 286, 142 of whom are male, and 144 females.
 The village has about 49 households.